A Professional Guide for Galleries That Care About Artwork, Sales, and Reputation

 Art gallery lighting design is not about brightness, mood, or aesthetics alone.
 It is a strategic system that directly affects how artwork is perceived, how long visitors engage, and how confidently collectors make purchasing decisions.

 At Banno Lighting, we work with galleries, museums, and private collections that understand lighting is part of the exhibition itself.
-This guide explains what professional art gallery lighting design really involves, why generic advice and fittings consistently fail galleries, and how specialist lighting systems such as Zoom, Multi, and Deluxe support long term success.
+This art gallery guide explains what professional art gallery lighting design really involves, why generic advice and fittings consistently fail galleries, and how specialist lighting systems such as Zoom, Multi, and Deluxe support long term success.

 Why art gallery lighting design is different from all other lighting